watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 SRv6 Active Stateful PCE
 It acquires the Traffic Engineering Database (TED) of the SRv6 domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.

-The SR Policy can utilize CSPF to satisfy various requirements, including SFC and QoS.
+The SR Policy can utilize CSPF to meet various requirements, including SFC and QoS.
 SR Policies can be defined on a per-flow or per-TE basis, providing flexibility.

 dynamic path と explicit path が構築できる。